ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial2-van-hove-function/README.md

 will be the average number of particles in the shell volume between $r$ and $r + \mathrm{d}r$.
-The derivative of $N(r)$ will be the derivative of the step functions which are delta functions each centered on the distances away to other atoms.
+The derivative of $N(r)$ will be the derivative of the step functions which are delta functions each centered on the distances from the other atoms.

 ```math
 \frac{\mathrm{d}N(r)}{\mathrm{d}r} = \frac{1}{N} \sum_{k \neq j} \langle \delta (r - \vert \vec{r}_k - \vec{r}_j \vert) \rangle